A Survey of Constraint Formulations in Safe Reinforcement Learning: Introduction

-An interesting yet confusing point in the safe RL research based on the constrained criterion is that there are diverse representations of safety constraints yet little discussion regarding the relations among them.
+A noteworthy aspect of safe reinforcement learning research based on constrained optimization criteria is the existence of diverse representations for safety constraints, with little analysis the interrelationships and theoretical connections among these various formulations.
 Safe RL research in the last decade has focused on developing new algorithms, i.e. \textit{how to solve the problem} while pursuing performance.
 New algorithms have continuously been developed under various formulations, thereby making it increasingly challenging to stay abreast of advancements in the field.
-There are several recent survey papers on safe RL \citep{brunke2021safe,liu2021policy,gu2022review}, but they also focus on methods rather than formulations.
-As formulation represents the initial phase in comprehending safe RL or implementing algorithms in practical scenarios, it is imperative for the community to comprehensively survey existing literature and lay the groundwork for acquiring a systematic comprehension.
+There are several recent survey papers on safe RL \citep{kim2020safe,brunke2021safe,liu2021policy,gu2022review,zhao2023state_survey}, but they also focus on methods rather than formulations.
+As formulation represents the initial phase in comprehending safe RL or implementing algorithms in practical scenarios, it becomes imperative for the community to comprehensively survey the existing literature and lay the groundwork for acquiring a systematic comprehension.

 \paragraph{Our contributions.}